Louis Baker: Career

 His debut album, Open, was released in 2019 to critical acclaim along with nominations for Best Soul / RnB Artist and Te Māngai Pāho Best Māori Artist at the 2019 New Zealand Music Awards.
+It was one of ten finalists in the 2020 Taite Music Prize.
 The lead single from the album, The People, speaks to peace and unity, and was written before the Australian-committed Christchurch mosque shootings.
 Baker spoke of the song's place in the aftermath of the tragedy; "We’re living in uncertain times.
 I hope people choose love over fear more and more."

 Personal life

 Baker lives in Wellington.
 He also works as a mentor for the NZ Music Commission, Mentoring in Schools programme.